 Whether you like it or not, you will need to get organised.
 There is a lot to consider when planning a wedding and it’s impossible to keep on track without a diary.
-If organisation is really and truly not your thing – time to think about delegating or hiring a wedding planner (the human type!) ;o)
+If organisation is really and truly not your thing – time to think about delegating or hiring a wedding planner (the human type!)

+Decide when you might to get married.
 Now, I’m not talking about specifics of dates just yet – (unless your heart is set on a special date) but what year, this year?
 Next year?
 3 years time?
 Unsure?
 Although it is good to have an idea in mind, the timing of when you get married will be highly dictated by your finances and venue availability.